 Coastal History and the 'Firthlands'

-Dr Worthington has given a series of talks on this topic, and on coastal history, more broadly, to the UHI Research Conference, at UHI Executive Office, to the Moray Firth Partnership and to local history societies throughout the region.
-He has also been interviewed for BBC Alba on the subject.
-Furthermore, as a member of the organising group, he participated in and presented a paper at a conference on Sir Thomas Urquhart of Cromarty in 2011.
-Since, he has published an article in The International Journal of Maritime History on the theme and, in 2013, was successful in securing the support of Royal Dornoch Golf Club and the UHI Development Trust towards funding a PhD studentship ('The Royal Dornoch PhD Studentship') which focuses on golf in Dornoch as well as the sport, intellectual and cultural history of the broader Moray Firth region, c.1600-c.1800.
+Dr Worthington gave a series of talks on this topic, and on coastal history more broadly, to the UHI Research Conference, at UHI Executive Office, to the Moray Firth Partnership and to local history societies throughout the region.
+He was also interviewed for BBC Alba on the subject.
+He participated in and presented a paper at a conference on Sir Thomas Urquhart of Cromarty in 2011, published an article in The International Journal of Maritime History on the theme and, in 2013, was successful in securing the support of Royal Dornoch Golf Club and the UHI Development Trust towards funding a PhD studentship ('The Royal Dornoch PhD Studentship') which focused on golf in Dornoch as well as the sport, intellectual and cultural history of the broader Moray Firth region, c.1600-c.1800.
 There were features on the launch at Royal Dornoch Golf Club, on the BBC, Scotsman, and Northern Times websites.
-Even more ambitious was the 'Firths and Fjords' conference, the first ever Coastal History conference, which took place in the spring of 2016.
+In 2016 the even more ambitious 'Firths and Fjords' conference took place in Dornoch.
+This was the first ever Coastal History conference.
 More detail can be found via the 'Firths and Fjords' blog and through the 'Moray Firth History' Facebook and 'Moray Firth History' Twitter pages.

 The Historiography of the Scots in Early Modern Poland